 Opening people’s eyes to the world of those who can’t see – that is the declared goal of Frankfurt’s Dialogmuseum.
 For its new location, we designed, programmed and constructed two interactive installations for visitor interaction.

-After months of renovation, the Dialogmuseum soon finally opens its new premises at Hauptwache underground station in central Frankfurt.
+In September 2021, after months of renovation, the Dialogmuseum opened its new premises at Hauptwache underground station in central Frankfurt.
 With a permanent exhibition set in total darkness, visitors are invited to dive into the world of perception of blind or visually impaired people.
 A parcours with objects, participation stations and a bar can be explored via hearing, touch, taste or smell.
 The aim is to create awareness and sensibility within a broad target group.

 The foyer – the only illuminated part of the museum – serves as a welcome, orientation and communication area.
 To enable exchange between visitors and the museum, we were commissioned to develop a terminal offering information, contacts, a donation fuction and a digital selfie-collection.
 A second custom station, a digital Guestbook, marks the end of the exhibition and gives visitors the opportunity to comment on their experience.